hvrc/reportsapi/README.md

 `cols`: The value must be an array of column names.
 If the value of `type` is set to `"frequency"`, then the first element of the array `cols` is used as the index and the frequencies of the items in the column referred to by the second element of `cols`, are calculated.
-If the value of `type` is set to anything other than `"frequency"`, a new table, containing only the columns referred to in `cols` is created.
+If the value of `type` is set to anything other than `"frequency"`, a new table is created, containing only the columns mentioned in `cols`.

 ---
 # Run the API locally